magandrez/pkg-info-srv/README.md

 A solution for the given problem is to implement a REST service that listens for requests to the given endpoints (`/api/packages/` and `/api/packages/:package-name`) and provides the required response defined above in detail.
 The response payload is returned in JSON format.

 The service reads the given file that describes packages installed in GNU/Linux Debian/Ubuntu systems, interprets it and responds with the required information in JSON format.
 The responses will contain, along with the payload, a status code conforming the standard HTTP status codes commonly used in REST architecture (2xx success, 4xx client error, etc).
-The server will respond with a 404 status code to other endpoints other than the mentioned above.
+The server will respond with a 404 status code to other endpoints other than the mentioned above aside from documentation-related endpoints listed in OpenApi definition in root URL.

 The service is to be implemented in Ruby using Sinatra.